 You can download the Community Commitments document by clicking here.

-A resident-led strategic body called The Community Futures Group (CFG) was created on 25th October 2017 to be at the forefront of our decision making.
+A resident-led strategic body called The Community Partnership Group (CPG) was created on 25th October 2017 to be at the forefront of our decision making.
 The group is made up of residents who represent the views of the community alongside an Independent Chair to explore financial viability assessments, design principles and the scope of development options

 The council held a series of estate-wide drop-ins where residents have had the opportunity to feedback on what they would like to see from any scenarios that involve redevelopment.
 This helped establish a series of design principles and formed priorities such as open space, community facilities and dual aspect views from homes.